-If you develop symptoms, you may have COVID-19.
-Most people with COVID-19 will have mild illness and can get better with the proper home care and without the need to see a provider.
+Many people with COVID-19 will have mild illness and can get better with the proper home care and without the need to see a provider.
 If you are 65 years and older, pregnant, or have a health condition such as heart disease, lung disease, diabetes, kidney disease, or a weakened immune system you are at higher risk of more serious illness or complications.
 Monitor your symptoms closely and seek medical care early if they get worse.
-You do not need to be tested just to confirm infection as most persons with respiratory infection, including COVID-19, will have mild illness which can get better with home care.

-You need to remain home for at least 14 days from the onset of symptoms and at least 3 days after your fever is completely gone and your respiratory symptoms are better.
+You need to remain home for at least 10 days from the onset of symptoms (or if you receive a positive test, 10 days from the date of sample collection) and at least 3 days after your fever is completely gone and your respiratory symptoms are better.
 Call your medical provider if you have concerns or questions about the need for testing.
 You should continue to isolate yourself and follow the instructions for Home Isolation.
 If symptoms worsen or continue and you need to seek medical care, call your healthcare provider in advance, or 9-1-1 in an emergency, and let them know you are a close contact to a person with confirmed COVID-19.